Interplay between Federated Learning and Explainable Artificial Intelligence: a Scoping Review: Conclusion

 \section{Conclusion}

-This review highlights the interplay between FL and XAI, both methodologically and experimentally.
-We have identified a research gap in which few studies quantify the impact of FL on explanations.
+This review studies the interplay between FL and XAI by mapping methodological and experimental contributions.
+We identified a research gap in which few studies quantify the impact of FL on explanations.
 Moreover, the impact of FL on model interpretability and explanations remains unclear, revealing the need for studies that quantify such impact.
-There is a need for rigorous experimental and analytical research to assess how FL training influences the structure of the model and its implications for explainability and interpretability.
-Additional research should also provide guidance for practitioners on the responsible implementation of FL with XAI, particularly in critical fields such as healthcare, finance, and engineering.
-This guidance will help ensure responsible deployment of AI systems that balance model performance with due transparency.
+There is a need for rigorous experimental and analytical research to assess how FL training influences the structure of an ML model and its implications for explainability and interpretability.
+Additional research should also provide guidance for practitioners on the responsible implementation of FL with XAI, particularly in critical application fields such as healthcare, finance, and engineering.
+This guidance will help ensure the responsible deployment of AI systems that balance model performance with transparency.

-Many papers do not use consistent terminology for explainability, which complicated the analysis.
+Many articles do not use consistent terminology for explainability, which complicates the analysis.
 It is important for future research to clearly define terms and use standardized nomenclature.
 Another important finding is that a minority of the studies specify which FL libraries were used.
-Future publications should include details on the libraries employed or provide source code for custom implementations.
-Furthermore, the lack of adequate reporting of data characteristics calls for strict adherence to reporting guidelines.
-These are important improvements towards ensuring reproducibility, transparency, and auditability, which are crucial ethical aspects in sectors such as medicine.

-In conclusion, this review underscores the need for more structured and transparent research practices in the intersection of FL and XAI.
+Future publications should include details on the employed libraries or provide source code for their custom implementations.
+Furthermore, the lack of adequate reporting of data characteristics calls for strict adherence to reporting guidelines to ensure reproducibility, transparency, and auditability.
+We underscore the need for more structured and transparent research practices at the intersection of FL and XAI.
 Establishing clear definitions and consistent methodologies will be key in advancing the field and addressing the identified gaps.
-As demand for FL and XAI continues to grow, particularly in high-stakes environments, the importance of rigorous, transparent, and reproducible research cannot be overstated.
+As demand for FL and XAI continues to grow, particularly in high-stakes application fields such as medicine, the importance of rigorous, transparent, and reproducible research cannot be overstated.